android-sms-gateway/docs-web/docs/features/webhooks.md

     * `messageId`: The ID of the SMS message.
     * `phoneNumber`: The recipient's phone number.
     * `sentAt`: The timestamp when the message was sent.
+- `sms:delivered` - Triggered when an SMS is delivered to the recipient.
+The payload for this event includes:
+    * `messageId`: The ID of the SMS message.
+    * `phoneNumber`: The recipient's phone number.
+    * `deliveredAt`: The timestamp when the message was delivered.
+- `sms:failed` - Triggered when an SMS fails to be sent to the recipient.
+The payload for this event includes:
+    * `messageId`: The ID of the SMS message.
+    * `phoneNumber`: The recipient's phone number.
+    * `failedAt`: The timestamp when the message failed.
+    * `reason`: The reason for the failure.
 - `system:ping` - Triggered when the device pings the server.
 Has no payload.

 Please note that as the application evolves, additional events may be supported in the future.